biocore/metagenomics_pooling_notebook/README.md

 ## Use

-The notebooks themselves contains detailed usage instructions.
+The notebooks themselves contain detailed usage instructions.

 Ideally, when using a notebook, you will copy the original and use it for each plate you create with the shotgun pipeline.